 Finished samplers can be sent to:

 In June of 1987, a small group of strangers gathered in a San Francisco storefront to document the lives they feared history would neglect.
 Their goal was to create a memorial for those who had died of AIDS, and to thereby help people understand the devastating impact of the disease.
-SPOKE maintains 30 of the original 1,920 panels that represented the names of those lost, which will be proudly displayed alongside a quilt of our own creation.
-However, these panels are over 30 years old, and we need your financial help to preserve them.
+Help us bring 30 of the original 1,920 panels that represented the names of those lost, which will be proudly displayed alongside a quilt of our own creation.

 Please let us know if you would like a specific panel!